civictechdc/codefordc.github.com/blog/_posts/2016-11-17-start-nonprofit.md

 - mbailey
 date: 2016-11-17 16:12:01
 categories: blog
-description: "Our plan for becoming a nonprofit"
+description: "Our step-by-step plan for becoming a nonprofit"
 ---

-Earlier this year, [we mentioned]() that we were considering turning Code for DC into a nonprofit organization.
+One of our goals for this year is turning Code for DC into a nonprofit organization.
+We think that this will allow us to do some cool new stuff, in addition to our traditional hacknight, such as creating a civic user testing group, managing our nascent data portal, serving as a fiscal sponsor to other similarly-minded groups, and generally having more transparency around our finances.

 The task has seemed daunting and progress towards it has only come in fits and starts.
 The basic obstacle: the application process—particularly with the District—isn’t entirely clear, which makes it difficult to see the plan from start to finish.

-So, the other day, we sat down and tried to put the pieces together into a coherent plan.
+So, recently, we sat down and tried to put the pieces together into a coherent plan.
 While we aren’t sure we’ve got the steps right—or that we’ve got them all—we thought we’d share what we’ve learned now in the hopes that it can help others along the way.
 We’re also hoping to shine a little light on the unnecessary barriers that poor documentation of the process are throwing up for community organizations in DC.

 Here's the process, as we understand it so far.